Gospel: John 6:51-58

 I give it so the world might really live!"

-52 This caused heated argument among the people.
+52 This caused a heated argument among the people.
 "How can this man give us his flesh to eat?" they shouted.

 53 "Listen!"
 Jesus replied.